kajcryp/apache_beam_test/README.md

   Youtube Playlists:
   - https://www.youtube.com/playlist?list=PLGZpjgRdXegmkexUk_PN8g_V9FRywAad-

-Given the issues I had earlier with reading straight Cloud storage when running it from the cloud editor, I decided to use the read from bigQuery I/O connector instead.
+Given I had issues at the start from reading data straight from Cloud Storage and the uri path, I decided to use the bigQuery I/O connector and read from a BigQuery table.

 I then applied my composite transform, which included all the transform components asked from the task.